acid-unit/module-google-tag-manager/README.md

-# 🧪 Google Tag Manager Magento Extension
+# 🧪 Google Tag Manager Extension for Magento

 A powerful, flexible, and user-friendly GTM extension for Magento Open Source & Adobe Commerce.